5 Ways to Burn Calories When You Can’t Make it to the Gym

 Although people tend to look at cardio and weight training as two totally separate areas of exercise, these methods overlap quite a bit.
-As opposed to traditional weight training, calisthenics (think of push-ups, squats, jumping jacks and sit-ups) force you to lift your own body weight.
+As opposed to traditional weight training, calisthenics (think of push-ups, squats, jumping jacks, and sit-ups) force you to lift your own body weight.
 It also allows you to train muscles you wouldn’t be able to access with weight training.

 Another benefit is that you can practice at any time and you don’t have to spend money on equipment.
-Besides being able to build and tone your body, calisthenics are perfect for when you don’t feel like heading to the gym.
+Besides being able to build and tone your body, calisthenics is perfect for when you don’t feel like heading to the gym.